Read a little. Learn a lot. • Tightly-written news, views and stuff • Follow us on TwitterBe a Facebook FanTumble us!

 Culture: TWO Oscar hosts?
 Alec Baldwin and Steve Martin share the stage

-• the vet Steve Martin has already hosted the Oscars twice, in 2001 and 2003.
+• Steve Martin has already hosted the Oscars twice, in 2001 and 2003.
 The jack of all trades (he has an Emmy, two Grammys and a doctorate) has successful writing, music (he’s an awesome banjo player), acting and comedy careers under his belt.
 Plus, he can juggle.
 Can you, jerk? source

 27 Jan 2009 14:22